ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/services.md

 }
 ```

-You may extract the magic strings, if you like (you little perfectionist)... :)
+You may extract the magic strings if you like (you little perfectionist)... :)

 Sometimes you cannot specify the mock directly as a generic parameter so you may need to use an implementation factory.